noman07022004/Communicative-English/word formation/word formation.md

     - Example: _Selfie_, _googling_.
 11. [[combining form|Combining form]]

-	- A **combining form** is a bound morpheme, usually from Latin or Greek, that combines with other morphemes (roots or other combining forms) to create new words.
+	- A **combining form** is a bound [[morpheme]], usually from Latin or Greek, that combines with other morphemes (roots or other combining forms) to create new words.
 Unlike affixes, combining forms cannot stand alone as words.
 They are commonly used in **scientific, technical, or academic terms**.
 		- **Examples of initial combining forms**: _bio-_ (life), _tele-_ (distance), _psycho-_ (mind).
 		- **Examples of final combining forms**: _-ology_ (study of), _-phobia_ (fear of), _-graph_ (writing or recording).
 	- They help form complex terms like _biology_ (bio- + -ology), _telephone_ (tele- + phone), and _psychology_ (psycho- + -ology).